riv46/Kaggle/README.md

 # Kaggle
-This repository gathers all the data analysis and trainng models that I did with Kaggle courses and datasets
+This repository gathers all the data analysis and training models that I did in Kaggle courses and datasets.